dpellito/LC101/README.md

 # LC101
-Coursework for my LC 101 class
+Coursework for my LC 101 class at URI.